hoAlimoradi/AndroidSecurity/README.md

 By understanding Android's intricacies and acknowledging the digital realm's security importance, we can build safer, efficient, and more user-friendly applications.

+# Layers of Android Architecture

+Android, a robust and versatile mobile operating system, is built upon a layered architecture.
+Each layer has its specific role, ensuring that Android remains one of the most user-friendly and versatile platforms.
+Here's a detailed breakdown:

+---

+## 1. Linux Kernel

+The foundation of the Android platform:

+- :heartbeat: **Heartbeat**: Acts as the abstraction layer between the hardware and other software layers.
+- :gear: **Drivers**: Contains various hardware drivers like display, camera, Bluetooth, and more.
+- :shield: **Security**: Provides a level of security by segregating user-level applications and system processes.

+---

+## 2. Native Libraries

+Where most of the functionalities of the OS reside:

+- **C/C++ Libraries**: Key system components like `libc` and the SQLite database.
+- :art: **Graphics**: Libraries like `SurfaceManager` and `OpenGL` handle graphics rendering.
+- :musical_note: **Media**: Supports audio and video formats through libraries like `libmedia` and `Webkit`.

+---

+## 3. Android Runtime

+This layer is essential for the application to run:

+- **ART (Android Runtime)**: Replaced Dalvik from Android Lollipop onwards, converting app bytecode into native instructions.
+- :electric_plug: **Core Libraries**: Java-based libraries essential for Android app development.

+---

+## 4. Application Framework

+It provides higher-level services to applications:

+- :eyes: **View System**: For building application user interfaces.
+- :telephone_receiver: **Telephony Manager**: Manages all voice calls.
+- :earth_americas: **Content Providers**: Manage data sharing between applications.

+---

+## 5. Applications

+This is what the end-user interacts with:

+- :iphone: **Apps**: Both pre-installed system apps and third-party apps reside here.
+- :hammer_and_wrench: **Development**: Developers utilize the layers below to build and optimize these apps.

+---

+In essence, Android's layered architecture allows for a structured approach to mobile OS management, development, and user interaction, ensuring efficiency, scalability, and a vast realm of capabilities.